zkzoomer/zk-hacks/season-1/2_group_dynamics/README.md

 # ZKHACK #1: Group Dynamics

 What we wish to do is to recover the secret that Alice used for a trusted setup, as part of a Groth16 proof scheme.
-The information we are provided is the fact that she used a 128-bit number as her secret, $s$.
-We are also given two arrays of **elliptic curve points**.
-The first one of these containing 127 points of the $G_1$ group, while the second one contains 32 points of the $G_2$ group.
-We will see later that this is actually not the case, but to continue with the explanation let's assume for now these points lie in $G_1$ and $G_2$.
+The information we are provided is the fact that she used a 128-bit number as her secret, $s$, and we are also given two arrays of **elliptic curve points**.

 These points we are given are the result of performing the following operations using the secret $s$:
 - $[s^i] \cdot G_1$ for $0 ⩽ i ⩽ 62$